BukyChimeh/Buky-s-Portfolio/README.md

 # Buky-s-Portfolio
 Analytics Portfolio

-## Analyzing the relationship between parental income and their ward's academic performance.
+## Project 1; Analyzing the relationship between parental income and their ward's academic performance.

 Overview
 (This is a fictional dataset).